SEP Protocol Integration

 }

-Our application will request the /info endpoint from the anchor's transfer server to understand the supported transfer methods (deposit, withdraw) and available endpoints, as well as additional features that may be available during transfers.
+endpoint from the anchor's transfer server to understand the supported transfer methods (deposit, withdraw) and available endpoints, as well as additional features that may be available during transfers.

 // Fetches and returns basic information about what the SEP-24 transfer server supports.